Improving Lap Times

 One of the biggest improvements has been in driver training software.
 By designing the software to be used by the driver instead of the engineer, the hard work of finding improvements can be done by the computer, which can be presented to the driver in a clear and concise format.
 Race car data logging is no longer the sole preserve of the specialist data engineer.

-So how can video and data actually be used to cut lap times?
+How can video & data be used to cut lap times?

 What if I don't have a teammate who is quicker than me?